jpegleg/enchantress/README.md

 # Enchantress

-Enchantress is a tool for AES-256 encryption in CTR mode.
+Enchantress is a tool for AES-256 encryption in CTR mode or GCM mode.

-In addition to AES-256 CTR, there is also an integrity checking mechanism with SHA3.
+Regardless of CTR or GCM mode, there is also an integrity checking mechanism with SHA3.

-With the integrity check added, the behavior is much more like AES-GCM, except that instead of GMAC, we have SHA3 hash comparisons.
-This implementation is more simple than GMAC (GCM), is faster and lighter weight, while providing a more flexible and easy to understand integrity and authentication system.
-The combination of SHA3 and AES-CTR makes enchantress similar to what might be described as a "detached" and "loose" AEAD; the difference between this style and an AEAD is that the integrity is not within the ciphertext itself, but a separate file.
-This means that the tooling enforces the integrity, not the algorithm used during encryption.
-The detached data is easier to independantly audit and manage usage, being in a serialized format that includes time and file name information.
+The integrity checking mechanism with SHA3 uses an XOF (expandable output function) with the ciphertext and password, to create a "validation_string", also referred to as the "ciphertext_hash", that the tool uses to ensure that the ciphertext has not been tampered with and that the password is correct.

 Encryptions are are recorded in an `enchantress.toml` which is needed for decryption with enchantress.